akulkarni7034/Profit-Analysis/README.md

 - **DAX Query Formulas:** Utilization of advanced DAX calculations to derive meaningful metrics and enhance data analysis capabilities.
 - **User-Friendly Interface:** Designed for ease of use, enabling stakeholders to make data-driven decisions efficiently.

-This dashboard serves as a valuable tool for businesses seeking to optimize their sales strategies and improve profitability in the stationery market.
+This dashboard serves as a valuable tool for businesses seeking to optimize their sales strategies and improve profitability in the stationery market

-utydfxxxxgggggggggggggggggg